apalarcon/LATTIN-docs/docs/source/introduction.rst

 Moisture tracking methods
 -------------------------

-Overview of threshold parameters for identifying moisture sources for precipitation events.
+The following Table displays an overview of threshold parameters for identifying moisture sources for precipitation events.
 The * symbol indicates mean value of the variable.
 These threshold values have been obtained for Δt = 6 h.

 +------------+-----------------------+-------------------------------------------------+------------------------------------+----------------------------+